werasaimon/IMath/README.md

 Status

-    Classes rpVector2D<T>, rpVector3D<T>, rpVector4D<T> are supposed to be stable.
+    Classes IVector2D<T>, IVector3D<T>, IVector4D<T> are supposed to be stable.
 I have been using these libraries for two or three years.
-    Classes rpMatrix3x3<T>, rpMatrix4x4<T> were tested for barely all operations and seems to be everything OK.
+    Classes IMatrix3x3<T>, IMatrix4x4<T> were tested for barely all operations and seems to be everything OK.
-    Class rpQuaternion<T> was tested for barely all operations and seems to be good.
+    Class   IQuaternion<T> was tested for barely all operations and seems to be good.

 Tricks